JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 > without specifying owners **creates the group anonymously and the group isn't modifiable**.
 > **Add owners to the group while creating it** so the owners can manage the group.

-The above approach works fine and a new group gets created as expected:
+The above approach works fine, and a new group gets created as expected:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/new-group.png" %}

-_However_, using service principal requires you to use client secret, certificate or federated credentials for the authentication.
+_However_, using service principal requires you to use client secrets, certificates or federated credentials for the authentication.
-You have to maintain and store these secrets securely.
+You must maintain and store these secrets securely.

-Therefore, we'll look into achieving the same using managed identity.
+Therefore, we'll investigate achieving the same using managed identity.
 Let's start by creating a new user assigned-identity:

 ```powershell